Holme-on-Spalding-Moor: Amenities

-There are several churches, the largest being All Saints' Church which was mostly built in the 13th century, although a church is mentioned in the Domesday Book.
+There are several churches, the largest being All Saints' Church, Holme-on-Spalding-Moor, which was mostly built in the 13th century, although a church is mentioned in the Domesday Book.
 The church was designated a Grade I listed building in 1966 and is now recorded in the National Heritage List for England, maintained by Historic England.
 There is also a Roman Catholic church, a Methodist church (formerly Primitive Methodist) and a Christian Fellowship church in the village.
 The Zion (ex-Wesleyan) Methodist Church closed in 1987 and is now a private house.